Equidistribution in Higher Codimension for Holomorphic Endomorphisms of $\mathbb{P}^k$: Introduction

-In addition to the major difficulty, we also have two obstacles in the intermediate bidegree cases: lack of good potential/pluripotential theory and lack of good singularity theory in higher codimensional case, such as the concept of Lelong numbers.
-The main ingredients in the case of bidegree $(1,1)$ are pluripotential theory, Lelong numbers, and volume estimate in terms of Lelong numbers.
-However, we do not have such theory in the intermediate bidegree cases.
+In addition to the major difficulty, we also have two obstacles in the intermediate bidegree case: lack of good potential/pluripotential theory and lack of good singularity theory in the higher codimensional case, such as the concept of the Lelong number for the case of bidegree $(1, 1)$.
+Indeed, the main ingredients in the case of bidegree $(1,1)$ are pluripotential theory and the Lelong number.
 In Theorem ~\ref{thm:544}, the first obstacle was resolved by super-potentials introduced in \cite{superpotentials} by Dinh-Sibony.
-However, for the second obstacle, we still do not have a successful theory in the intermediate bidegree cases by far.
+However, for the second obstacle, we still do not have a successful theory in the intermediate bidegree case by far.
 Instead, Dinh-Sibony approximate higher bidegree objects by objects of bidegree $(1,1)$.
 We can understand this approximation by $f_*(\omega^p)\leq (f_*\omega)^p$, where $\omega$ is the standard Fubini-Study form.
 For these two difficulties, we followed the strategy of Theorem ~\ref{thm:544} in ~\cite{superpotentials}: super-potentials and the current inequality $f_*(\omega^p)\leq (f_*\omega)^p$.